Detroit Electric Automobile

 Thomas Edison and Henry Ford decided to work together to make the electric car

 the main transportation in U.S..
-There goal was to have charging stations where
+Their goal was to have charging stations where

 1915 currently on display at the Ford museum in Detroit.
-Henry Ford was
+The 1915 is on loan and

 reportedly quoted saying that he would die a failure if he did not die broke and